bw-math/bw-math/source/SYLLABUS.rst

     TODO

     We will also be using **Chapter 1: Set Theoy** from the `OpenStax <https://openstax.org/>`_ online textbook library.
 You can find a link to it :ref:`here <openstax_contemporary_mathematics>`

+.. topic:: Classwork

+    TODO

+    Classwork Notebook

+        On the first day of class, you will receive a classwork notebook.
+This notebook will never leave the classroom.
+It will be collected at the end of every class.

+.. topic:: Homework

+    TODO

+    Homework Notebook

+        On the first day of class, you will receive a homework notebook.
+This notebook will be taken home with you. **All** homework should be completed in this notebook.
+It will be collected every Monday and returned the next day.

 .. admonition:: Exams